 OBITUARY STEPHEN COVEY

-Put personal life before professional success, Covey said
+Put personal life before

 I was sceptical of interviewing Covey primarily because I believed self-help books were a huge con job, telling people obvious things that they already knew.
 But something Covey said during the course of the interview that day changed my opinion of him.